getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 For projects with stable build configurations, an `AGENTS.md` with your exact commands is the most direct path.
 Don't pay for discovery you don't need.

-## XcodeBuildMCP cuts the build configuration guesswork
+## XcodeBuildMCP Cuts the Build Configuration Guesswork

 Building an iOS app with an agent requires getting three things right before a single line compiles: the project path, the scheme name, and a valid simulator destination.
 These aren't guessable.
 A project named "HackerNews" might have a scheme called "HackerNews", "Hacker News", or something else entirely.
 Simulators are identified by name, OS version, or UUID.
 Without guidance, the agent has to figure all of this out by running commands and reading error output.